Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-\paragraph{Captures on orbits inside the loss cone} Disruptive phenomena happen at distance shorter than a critical radius $r_\LC$, known as the loss cone radius.
-For non-relativistic TDEs \citep{hillsPossiblePowerSource1975}
+\paragraph{Disruptions inside the loss cone} Disruptive phenomena happen at a distance smaller than a critical radius $r_\LC$, known as the loss cone radius.
+For non-relativistic TDEs of stars with mass $m_\star$ and radius $R_\star$ \citep{hillsPossiblePowerSource1975}

-We focus on the process of tidal disruptions, but the same equations describe the rate of gravitational captures, that have a critical radius $r_\mathrm{GC} \simeq 8 \,G\,M_\mathrm{BH}/c^2$ \citep[estimated at the apocentre, in the flat space-time limit;][]{merrittDynamicsEvolutionGalactic2013,mancieriHangingCliffEMRI2024}.
-Following the classical model, we assume that a star on an orbit with $r_p<r_\LC$ is destroyed instantaneously as it reaches its pericentre.
-If $E$ and $\R$ are such that $r_p<r_\LC$, the number of disruptions in a time $\Delta t$ is the number of stars at $\tau=T_r$
+We focus on the process of tidal disruptions, but the same equations describe the rate of gravitational captures, that have a critical radius $r_\mathrm{GC} \simeq 8 \,G\,M_\mathrm{BH}/c^2$ \citep[estimated at the apocentre, in the Newtonian limit;][]{merrittDynamicsEvolutionGalactic2013,mancieriHangingCliffEMRI2024}.
+In the standard treatment, a star on an orbit with $r_p<r_\LC$ is destroyed instantaneously as it reaches its pericentre.
+Consequently, the distribution in $\tau$ of loss cone orbits ($r_p < r_\LC$ or $\R < \R_\LC$) is no more periodic at $\tau=0$ and $\tau=P$: all particles arriving at the pericentre are destroyed, and no one is found right after the pericentre passage.
+To compute the rate of disrupted particles, \citet{cohnStellarDistributionBlack1978} (\citetalias{cohnStellarDistributionBlack1978} from now on) solved the OAFPE outside the loss cone, setting some BCs along this curve.
+The latter relate the value of the DF on the boundary to the rate of disruptions obtained by solving an approximate, steady-state form of Eq.~\eqref{eq:local} at fixed energy for $\R < \R_\LC$; we summarise their approach in the Appendix \citep[see][for recent implementations]{panFormationRateExtreme2021,broggiExtremeMassRatio2022,wangAccretionmodifiedStellarmassBlack2023}.
+It is possible to include the instantaneous disruption at pericentre in the BE as